South Korea–United States relations: Opposition to THAAD

 The rollout of the Terminal High Altitude Area Defense (THAAD) has been met with domestic opposition in South Korea.
 The opposition has been on the grounds that the North Korean threat has gone, and on environmental grounds.
 THAAD was deployed under the administration of ROK President Park Geun-hye.
 Her opponents accused her of "bow[ing] too readily to America's requests."
 According to South China Morning Post, when Prime Minister Hwang Kyo-ahn visited Seongju to appease the local backlash against THAAD, demonstrators blocked Hwang's buses and pelted him with eggs and water bottles.
 The progressive People's Party also opposes the deployment.

-The decision to deploy THAAD in South Korea has been opposed and criticized by China and Russia who have accused the US of "destabilizing [the] region."
-On 30 October 2017, South Korea and China agreed to normalize relations, which had rifted due to THAAD deployment.
-South Korea's economic dependence on China has been a source of friction for the Korea-US alliance.
-In April 2020, the National Assembly speaker Moon Hee‐sang declared that asking the ROK to choose between China and America was like “asking a child whether you like your dad or your mom.”
-He said that South Korea cannot leave aside his economic interests for the sake of security, and vice versa.
+2025 Trade Agreement

+On July 30, 2025, President Donald Trump announced a trade deal with South Korea that called for 15% tariffs on goods imported from there.
+Following the recent Georgia Hyundai immigration raid where 300 Korean workers were detained, President Lee Jae Myung warned that concerns over the treatment of Korean technicians in the United States were making businesses hesitant to invest directly, further complicating the trade negotiations.
+“We will not make a decision that goes against our national interests,” he said, adding, “We will not engage in negotiations that are not rational or just.”

+The United States military in Korea

+South Korea and the United States agreed to a military alliance in 1953.
+They called it "the relationship forged in blood".
+In addition, roughly 29,000 United States Forces Korea troops are stationed in South Korea.
+In 2009, South Korea and the United States pledged to develop the alliance's vision for future defense cooperation.
+Currently, South Korean forces would fall under United States control should the war resume.
+As of September 2023, the transfer of this war time control to South Korea is on an indefinite “conditions-based” timeline.